Health Gadgets Worth the HypeDec. 4, 2020 - Katie McCallum

 I’m a gadget gal.
 As in, if there’s a gadget for it, I either want it or already own it.

+Still, there are some good ones out there, in my opinion.
 Below are some health gadgets that I’ve come to rely on and would definitely consider worth the hype (and hefty price tag, in some cases).

 My first fitness tracker was pretty basic.
 It just counted my steps.
 But even something that simple had the power to get me moving.
 It tapped into my competitive side.
 Some evenings I’d even pace around my apartment so I could hit my challenge of 10,000 steps a day.